Zettelkasten-Team/Zettelkasten/README.md

     </a>
     <img src="https://github.com/Zettelkasten-Team/Zettelkasten/workflows/Java%20CI%20with%20Maven/badge.svg" alt="build status"/>
 </p>

 The digital <i>Zettelkasten</i> (German for slip-box) is a program for knowledge management.
 It is inspired by the note-taking system of Niklas Luhmann.
-The official website can be found under [http://zettelkasten.danielluedecke.de](http://zettelkasten.danielluedecke.de)(German).
+The official website can be found under [http://zettelkasten.danielluedecke.de](http://zettelkasten.danielluedecke.de) (German).
 <br/>
 <br/>
 ![screenshot](http://zettelkasten.danielluedecke.de/img/gallery/zkn1.png)